-When you arrive at a store and the opening hours say 14:00- 20:00 and it is 15:15 and the store is closed, as a tourist you say, “Oh those funny Italians, probably out having coffee.
-They really know how to enjoy life.”
-When you left work specifically to go to that store and it is your 4th visit because every other time there was also some reason it was closed, your reaction is “What in the world?
+When you arrive at a store and the opening hours say 14:00-20:00 and it is 15:15 and the store is closed, as a tourist you say, “Oh those funny Italians, they are probably out having coffee.
+They really know how to enjoy life!”
+But when you are a local and left work specifically to go to that store and it is your 4th visit because every other time there was also some reason it was closed, your reaction is “What in the world?
 Don’t they ever work?”
 Or when you wait 45 minutes for a bus, as a tourist you say, “At least it is sunny out.
 When was the last time it was sunny in February back at home?”
 As a local you say, “For crying out loud, I could have walked there and back (and probably would have) if I weren’t carrying these heavy bags of groceries.”
 The scenarios go on and on.

-Whereas living like a tourist can, at moments, be the inspiring, fantastical, romantic life you see in the movies.
-Living like a local is none of those things; it is just ordinary, regular, everyday life in a city.
+Whereas living like a tourist in Rome can be the inspiring, fantastical, romantic life you see in the movies, living like a local is often none of these things; it is just ordinary, regular, everyday life in a city.

-In periods like this, I make sure that my ordinary, regular, everyday activities can incorporate bits of the touristy-vacation-style-of-life.
-When running, for example, I take a slightly longer route that will take me by the Coliseum.
+In periods like this, when I am not feeling the whole "tourist" life thing, I still make sure that my ordinary, regular, everyday activities incorporate bits of the touristy-vacation-style-of-life.
+When running, for example, I sometimes take a slightly longer route that will take me by the Coliseum.
 Or if I have the mundane errands of picking up shampoo and face cream, I sometimes make it a point to do them in the Historic Center to see the city light up in an orange glow at night.
 I have to remind myself of the tourist point of view otherwise I become a much grumpier person (and this blog would be called Living like a Curmudgeon).